mohghattas/Assebly-Converter/README.md

 ############################

-Some of this code is taken from he European Bioinformatics Institute and Genome Research Limited
+Some of this code is taken from The European Bioinformatics Institute and Genome Research Limited

 Summary